 Frequently Asked Questions

-Who are the programs designed for?
+For whom are the programs designed?

 What is your program availability?

-Can boys participate in Bridle Up Hope?
+Can boys participate in the Bridle Up Hope riding programs?

 How can I become a volunteer at Bridle Up Hope?